 **The posts I write might contain affiliate links or be written in collaboration with businesses or brands.
 Please see my disclosure policy for more information.**

-I admit I have had fantasies about giving my notice to this client….which were quickly followed by feelings of sheer terror when I thought about this chunk of change going bye-bye every month.
-So last night, as I lay in bed fretting about this issue for the 167th time this week I decided to ask for help from my Higher Power.
-And by golly, it WORKED.
+I admit back then that I had fantasies about giving my notice to this client….which were quickly followed by feelings of sheer terror when I thought about this chunk of change going bye-bye every month.
+So that night, as I lay in bed fretting about this issue for the 167th time this week I decided to ask for help from my Higher Power.

 But when I popped open my email, one of the first things I saw in my Inbox was a podcast from the Freelance Writer’s Den (oh, how I heart “the Den!”) called, HOW TO BALANCE WRITING FOR LOVE AND PAYING THE BILLS from Jennifer Goforth Gregory.

-#2-The Client is a Delight, but their work is Boring as Heck: Again, this is not horrible and you should count your lucky stars.
+#1-The Client is a Delight, but their work is Boring as Heck: Again, this is not horrible and you should count your lucky stars.
 As long as you are part of a team that is doing good work, and you feel like you are a respected member of this team, then these clients are an asset to your business.

 #3-The Client is a Troll, but their work is Delightful: Assuming this client pays well and on time, their downside would be that they are the Cruella di Ville of the client world.
 I personally can look past a little “troll-y-ness” if the work is enjoyable and fulfilling.
 And I feel respected at some level.

-#4-The Client is a Troll and their work is Drudgery: I have a hard-n-fast rule in my virtual assistant/freelancer life when it comes to clients.
+#3-The Client is a Troll and their work is Drudgery: I have a hard-n-fast rule in my virtual assistant/freelancer life when it comes to clients.
 The moment I start dreading hearing from them…they gotta go.
 Also, if these types of clients get mean and abusive, they totally need to hit the road ASAP.
 I tend to have at least one of these every year and proud to say separating from them were among some of the smartest moves I ever made for my business.
 These are the clients who are also Boat Anchors.
 They suck your time, your energy and your soul leaving your exhausted and feeling pretty crappy.
 If you find yourself with one or more of these, seriously begin an exit plan.
 If you are worried about a loss of income, just think of the hours you are designating to this client and how that time could be better served directed in more productive and profitable directions.

 Now go forth and be FABULOUS.

 ONE MORE THING!
-Grab this freebie too!
+Grab this freebie too.